 Bourboulenc is a popular white wine grape varietal which is used mostly as a blending grape in the production Chateauneuf du Pape Blanc.
 The addition of Bourboulenc provides floral, citrus, and occasionally smoky notes.
 The grape has a long history for use in making white wine.
 When it was used initially, it was known under the name of Asprokondoura in ancient Greece.

 Aside from its use in Chateauneuf du Pape as a blending grape in their white wine, Bourboulenc is also planted in other areas of the Southern Rhone Valley including the Languedoc and Minervois appellations.

-The grape is also planted in Provence, Lirac, Tavel, Luberon, Ventoux, Costieres de Nimes and the Vacqueyras appellations.
+You van also find plantings of the grape in Provence, Lirac, Tavel, Luberon, Ventoux, Costieres de Nimes and the Vacqueyras appellations.
 Bourboulenc grows best in limestone soils with a warm, dry climate.
 Those conditions allow the grape to achieve the best level of ripeness and maturity.

 Bourboulenc, a high-yielding grape, which ripens late and requires a lot of warmth and sun to mature, adds strong citrus, floral and herbal characteristics to the wine along with freshness, due to its high acid and low alcohol personality.
 Wines made with high percentages of Bourboulenc are best drunk in their youth.
 The grape is prone to oxidation if aged too long.